 Great Mollington exchange was first converted to use “Superfast” broadband during 2015.
 This project managed by Connecting Cheshire (CC) on behalf of Broadband Delivery UK (BDUK) is now into the third of four projected phases.

-Phase Three will involve the installation of an additional cabinet (Cabinet Five) outside Backford Belles on the A41 and will serve the Kinnington Way estate with better connections than currently available, as well as some additional improvements in Backford itself and for the industrial properties between Station Road and the Canal on the A41 and will also involve the upgrading of service to properties along the Parkgate Road between Overwood Avenue and Fiddlers Lane.
+Phase Three involved the installation of an additional cabinet (Cabinet Five) outside Backford Belles on the A41 and serves the Kinnington Way estate with far better connections than previously available, as well as some additional improvements in Backford itself and for the industrial properties between Station Road and the Canal on the A41 and has also involved the upgrading of service to properties along the Parkgate Road between Overwood Avenue and Fiddlers Lane.

 In 2017 Virgin Media obtained permission to run their new fibre trunk through Lea, Mollington and Saughall to Blacon and then on to Wrexham to replace the existing trunk route through the middle of Chester (which was scheduled to be seriously impeded by the proposed Northgate development).
 However, Virgin have experienced serious financial issues with building their new Project Lightning network and work to connect the residents of Mollington and Saughall has now been deferred probably until at least 2020.

 The government's Future Telecoms Infrastructure Review (FTIR) published on 23rd July 2018 states that the existing copper-based network should be replaced entirely with Fibre to the Premise (FTTP) by the end of 2033.
 The bulk of the "commercial" rollout should be completed by 2025, when it is intended that the existing analog voice network that runs entirely over copper is replaced by Voice Over Internet Protocol (VOIP).
 That will leave the more remote rural areas still to be converted.
 This will necessarily require continued funding by BDUK if exchange areas such as Great Mollington and its immediate neighbours are to be converted.